-Honoring exceptional undergraduate work in photography, the Lyon Prize is awarded in memory of writer, artist, photographer and UC Berkeley administrator Matt Lyon.
-It recognizes an undergraduate student in any major at UC Berkeley.
-The Prize is for photography, including but not limited to, fine art photography and documentary work.
-The prize is administered by the College of Environmental Design.
+The Lyon Prize honors exceptional undergraduate work in photography and is awarded in memory of writer, artist, photographer, and UC Berkeley administrator Matthew Lyon.
+The prize is for photography, including but not limited to, fine art photography and documentary work.
+The prize is administered by the College of Environmental Design (CED), but is open to all UC Berkeley undergraduate students.

 All enrolled UC Berkeley undergraduate students, in any major or undeclared, are eligible.

-When someone dies at an early age, as Matt did, he leaves many things unfinished.
-When he died, at age 45, Matt was still in the middle of shaping the future of the University’s Office of Public Affairs.
+When Matthew Lyon died at age 45, he was still in the middle of shaping the future of the University’s Office of Public Affairs.
 He was drawing.
 He was writing a book.
 And one joint project — the project in which he took the greatest pleasure — was the raising of his daughter, Zoe.

 Photography was something he had loved since childhood.
 As a teenager, he carried his camera with him everywhere.
 He developed his own film and made his own prints.
 Everyone and everything was a potential subject.
 He was as adept at portraits — especially self portraits — as he was at landscapes.
 He loved to experiment.
 And he had an eye for unlikely subjects — doorknobs, cornices, puddles.
 For a period in his 30s, he photographed nothing but freeway underpasses and overpasses.
 Unlike many people who outgrow their childhood hobbies, Matt stuck with his.
 When he became a father, he turned his lens to documenting Zoe’s life.
 Every photo he took of her was, in its way, a piece of art.